G-U-N/G-U-N/README.md

 - 🌱 I’m currently learning knowledges of CS and AI in Nanjing University(one of the top 5 Universities in China).
 - 💬 Ask me about any thing you want to konw.
 - 📫 How to reach me: [知乎](https://www.zhihu.com/people/tian-cai-68-16), e-mail:1697256461@qq.com , 191300051@smail.nju.edu.cn. [homepage](https://WannaFy.github.io)
-- ⚡ Fun fact: I haven't found a girl friend yet and I think it's too hard for me to chat with girls, although I seldom chat with girls.
+- ⚡ Fun fact: I haven't found a girl friend yet and I think it's too hard for me to chat with girls, though I seldom chat with girls.
 - 🏆 My awards:
   - De Wang scholarship(10000)
   - Ren Min scholarship